Paschke duality and assembly maps: Verification of the Paschke equivalence on G -orbits

 \section{Verification of the Paschke equivalence on \texorpdfstring{$\boldsymbol{G}$}{G}-orbits}

 We fix a finite subgroup $H$ of $G$ and consider the $G$-set $G/H$ in $G_{\Fin}\Orb$.
 As a first step we construct an explicit functor $\Theta$ in $\nCcat$ and show in Proposition \ref{wqeroighowergergregrgwergwreg} that $p^{\bC}_{G/H}$ is an equivalence if and only if $\Kcat(\Theta)$ is an equivalence.
-In the second step we then verify in Proposition \ref{4oijotrherhrthrhe} that $\Kcat(\Theta)$ is an equivalence provided that $\bK$ is compatible with direct sums.
+In the second step we then verify in Proposition \ref{4oijotrherhrthrhe} that $\Kcat(\Theta)$ is an equivalence.

 We form the $G$-bornological coarse space $(G/H)_{min,min}\otimes G_{can,max}$.
 It contains the locally finite subset